r0zetta/graph_simulations/README.md

 ![politics_simulation](media/politics_simulation.png)

 The above demonstrates that, while scandals alter short-term voting intention, it eventually returns to its original equilibrium when no scandals are happening.
-Thus it is best to "strike while the iron is hot" if your party is polling favourably.
+Thus it is best to "strike while the iron is hot" and call an election if your party is polling favourably.

 # plot_timelapse.py - using graphviz interpolation to create timelapse animations

 Real-world social network data is temporal in nature.
-Graph visualizations can be constructed from slices of this data.
+Static graph visualizations can be constructed from slices of this data.
 However, it would be interesting to observe such data as an animation across a sliding window.
 Whilst gephi does have a way of animating data across a sliding window, the animation produced is based on a layout constructed from the entire timeslice.
 In order to view an animated graph visualization of multiple timeslices of social media data, it would be better to create multiple frames derived from layouts made of each timeslice.
 However, layout creation is non-deterministic, and thus assembling a video constructed of layouts created from different timeslices will "jitter" around way too much.
 One way to prevent this is to smoothly animate node position transitions between each created layout.
 This is what plot_timelapse.py demonstrates.

 It works in the following manner:

 1. Read from a file containing raw json tweet objects (one per line) that were captured from streaming Twitter data.
-2. Obtain a slice starting at position p and ending at position p+n
+2. Obtain a slice starting at position p and ending at position p+n.
 3. Process the raw data, extracting interactions between accounts (e.g. accounts that retweeted other accounts, accounts that replied to other accounts, etc.)
 4. Create an interactions dict using the selected data representation.
 5. Create a graphviz object using the interactions dict.
-Append it to a list.
+Append it to a list of Graph() objects.
-6. Repeat all steps for the next slice, and so on until all required slices have been collected.
+6. Repeat all steps for the next slice, and so on, until all required slices have been collected.
 7. Pass the list of graphviz objects into the GraphViz _interpolate_multiple()_ function.
-This function will create a number of frames that smoothly animate nodes between each layout supplied.
+This function will create a number of frames that smoothly animate nodes between each layout.
 The function writes each frame to disk as a png image.
 8. Combine all png images into a video.

 How does _interpolate_multiple()_ work?